Casualty series 37: Cast

 In September 2022, it was reported that Nigel Harman had begun filming a regular role on the show and would debut in 2023.
 He plays Max, who is billed as a "loveable rogue" who will "ruffle feathers" in some big stories for the show.
 Harman's casting was not officially confirmed until 7 February 2023.
 His character joins the ED as the new clinical lead and shares a backstory with Dylan.
 The role was created with Harman in mind; the actor found the decision to accept "easy" based on other actors' experiences on the serial.
 Max debuts in February.
+On 23 March 2023, it was announced that Jaye Jacobs would reprise her role as nurse Donna Jackson, joining the regular cast as a senior sister/clinical nurse manager.
+Jacobs had previously portrayed the character for 13 years on spin-off series Holby City until its cancellation, and had also previously guest starred on Casualty on multiple occasions.
+The actress expressed her joy at joining the drama.
+Donna returns in episode 26.